This post has been sponsored by STAINMASTER™. All thoughts and opinions are my own.

 3. Polish the Floor with Socks On (3 Minutes)

 Having guests walk into a house with wet floors is almost as embarrassing as having dirty floors.
 Plus, wet floors leave too much room for dirty paw and footprints.
 While wearing socks (to avoid creating more of a mess), quickly polish with the Stainmaster Sweep & Mop Microfiber Pad.
 It’s washable and reusable for both wet and dry cleaning.
 Plus, the flexible pole easily reaches underneath furniture and in tight corners.

 4. Remove Dog Hair from Upholstery (3 Minutes)

 Even though all my friends and family love Nala and Nellie, I don’t want to make them sit, or worse, sleep in their dog hair.
 To remove dog hair quickly, use a damp rubber glove or a squeegee on the upholstery.
 I’m telling you, it works like magic!
 You can use this method to get dog hair off car seats, pillows, rugs– you name it.
 If you don’t have either rubber gloves or a squeegee on hand, or if the upholstery is super delicate, use a lint roller to gently remove pet hair.

 5. Freshen Up (1 Minute)

 The final step of my quick cleaning routine is to spray fabric refresher spray all over, well, everything.
 Choose a fragrance that’s mild, pleasant, and, most importantly, refreshing, and it’ll go a long way.
-I usually also light a few candles, too, to mask any foul pet odors.
+Also, I’ve started preemptively freshening up our laundry to mask odor on any bed and table linens.